As more senior residential neighborhoods pop up across the country, have you wondered, “who is living there?” and “why did they choose to move there”?

 At Twin Towers, this is a question we often get asked, especially if you haven’t moved to a new home in several years.

-That is why we have a full-time, move-in coordinator whose job is to be there for you after you move in.
+That is why we have an Event Coordinator whose job is to be there for you before, during, and after you move.
 She can take you on tours, introduce you to people and keep you posted on the activities and events.

-The move-in coordinator has the scoop on everything on our calendar of events and can answer questions on what it is, where it’s held, who attends, etc. It’s often easier to walk through that door the first time when you know what to expect.
+The Event Coordinator has the scoop on our calendar of events and can answer questions on what it is, where it’s held, who attends, etc. It’s often easier to walk through that door the first time when you know what to expect.

 Will I Be Able to Maintain My Privacy in a Community Living Neighborhood?